 - You will be notified of your Financial Aid award 3-4 weeks via email after your file is complete

 All financial aid funds are disbursed on scheduled dates each term.
 Federal grant aid (Pell Grant, Supplemental Educational Opportunity Grant) disburses twice each term with 50% of the scheduled award being disbursed on or after each scheduled date based on the student’s enrollment level and program eligibility.
 Federal Direct Loans are also disbursed in two payments based on the approved loan period.
-Cal Grant Full-Time Incentive funds are disbursed in a single payment each term on the first scheduled disbursement date of the semester.
+Cal Grant Full-Time Incentive, community college completion grant funds are disbursed in a single payment each term on the first scheduled disbursement date of the semester.

 Return of Federal FundsWhen a Student Withdraws: